Innovative mindset; creativity in business, innovation, and how to improve it?

 Research shows that process innovation is more common than product innovation.
 Innovation in larger medium-sized companies is higher than in companies with fewer than 100 employees.
 More than nine in ten companies have done some form of change in the past three years (product or process innovation).
 Moreover, they did the innovations on their own.

-However, implementing an innovation strategy is not that simple and surrounded by the danger of failing.
+However, implementing an innovation strategy is not that simple and is surrounded by the danger of failing.
 Many bottlenecks emerge in the renewing process:

 - Good employees, who are creative, and have the required knowledge of the business